LukeTDay/PyWebScraper/README.md

 ## Features

-- Scrapes jobs and stores them in `jobs.json`.
+- Scrapes jobs and stores them in `jobs.json` every 20 minutes.
 - Displays listings in a paginated HTML table using Flask.
 - Raw JSON API available at `/rawjson`.
 - Avoids duplicates using hashing.

 ## Libraries Used

-Python, Requests, BeautifulSoup, Hashlib, Flask, HTML/CSS
+Python, Requests, BeautifulSoup, Hashlib, Flask, apscheduler, HTML/CSS